SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Behavioral_anomaly_detection.md

 ![Anomaly feedback feature](~/user-guide/images/Anomaly_Feedback.png)<br>*Alarm Console in DataMiner 10.4.11*

-Whenever behavioral anomaly detection triggers a suggestion event, you can provide feedback (positive or negative) on it in the Alarm Console.
+Whenever behavioral anomaly detection triggers a suggestion event or alarm, you can provide feedback (positive or negative) on it in the Alarm Console.
 Regularly providing feedback helps anomaly detection learn from it on a system-wide level, with input from all users.
 This allows more accurate detection of which change points to mark as anomalies across the system<!--RN 39623-->.
 Feedback applies to the same parameter instance, other instances of the parameter, and other elements using the same protocol.

 Feedback can be provided via the ![Feedback](~/user-guide/images/Feedback_Column.png) column, which is visible by default in the *Anomalies* and *Suggestion events* tabs of the Alarm Console.
 To make the column visible in other tabs that list either alarms or suggestion events, right-click the column headers and select *Add or remove columns* > *Actions* > *Feedback*<!--RN 39640-->.